dfelinto/blender-manual/manual/addons/node/node_wrangler.rst

    :Menu:      :menuselection:`Header --> Add menu`

-Add an Attribute node with the attribute set to vertex color.
+Add an Attribute node with the attribute set to Color Attribute.

 Shader Viewer